10 Travel-Ready Fanny Packs That Are Actually Stylish

 • Cons: On the expensive side

-With kids aged two years and two weeks, the Swansingers are in the thick of hand-holding across parking lots, dishing out Goldfish at a moment’s notice, and diapers (so many diapers).
+With kids aged two years and two weeks, the Swansingers are in the thick of hand-holding across parking lots, dishing out Goldfish at a moment’s notice, and changing diapers (so many diapers).
 “There are definitely times you need the diaper bag, when you need all of the things,” Grace Swansinger says, “but then there are times when you want to go a little bit lighter and you just want to bring the basics like a diaper, some wipes, and a couple snacks.
 That’s the benefit of a fanny pack.”

 New-in-2022 family travel brand No Reception Club heard parents like Swansinger loud and clear.
 So while its 24-liter Getaway Bag is an innovative backpack with dual entry points and a unique, interior shelf system, the brand also offers the aptly named Sidekick (three-liter capacity) to accompany it.
 Minimalist in its size, aesthetic, and environmental impact, the recycled polyester Sidekick is thoughtfully designed to hold everything your baby needs to stay fresh and dry.
-The changing pad is included, and it has enough space to stuff up to a half-dozen diapers, along with some ointment and hand sanitizer.
+The changing pad is included, and it has enough space to stuff up to a half-dozen diapers, along with ointment and hand sanitizer.
 Stick the wipes in the back exterior pocket—we love its magnetic flap closure—and it’s a breeze to swipe and wipe.
 Don’t stress if a little mess ends up on the fanny pack.
 Just toss it into the washing machine.

-• Buy now: $65, patagonia.com
+• Buy now: $49, bellroy.com

-Large red sling bag with black strap
+Large red sling bag with black strap and two zipped pockets

-This sling looks good during the day and night.
+This sling looks good day and night.

 Courtesy of Kedzie